jkaye2012/cppinecone/docs/quickstart.md

 * You must have access to a Pinecone API key with appropriate permissions

-This information is required by Pinecone itself - Cppinecone doesn't carry any of its own requirements.
+This information is required by Pinecone itself - Cppinecone doesn't carry any of its own requirements at run time.

 ## Download and install

 Cppinecone must be integrated into your application before it can be used.
-There are multiple methods available; for a full listing, please see the [installation documentation](./installation.md).

-The simplest installation method is Cmake's [FetchContent]():

-TODO: broken links and complete this section
+Please see the [installation documentation](./installation.md) for more details.

 ## Create a client

 All API access is performed through a `pinecone_client` instance.
-Currently, only a synchronous client is supported (though there are plans for an asynchronous option in the future).
+Currently only a synchronous client is supported; there are plans for an asynchronous option in the future.

 ```cpp
 #include <pinecone/pinecone.hpp>